adamgreen/Z80-Diversion/README.md

 ## Current Project State
-The Z80, RP2040 Pico, and SN74HC165 shift register devices have arrived from Digikey and I have completed the initial schematic.
-I also wired it up on my breadboard.
+* The Z80, RP2040 Pico, and SN74HC165 shift register devices have arrived from Digikey.
+* I completed the initial schematic in KiCAD.
+* I wired up an initial test version on my breadboard.
+* I completed the initial PCB design in KiCAD.
+* I ordered PCBs from [OSHPark](https://oshpark.com).

 ![Photo of Breadboard Setup](photos/20230908-Breadboard.jpg)